plugcommunity/documentation/api/socket.md

 anyway.
 If you don't get an `h` message for a very long time, you're probably no longer connected properly to the socket server.

+*The `h` message is sent approximately 10 seconds after each message sent by the server.
+If a message was sent in the meantime, the timer is reset, sending the message 10 seconds after the last message.*

 ### Event Messages

 Event Messages are JSON-encoded arrays containing one or more event objects.
 These events can be anything from a user